Health and wellbeing in school

 Statement of Support for Relationships, Sex and Health Education

-In partnership with Achieving for Children, Directors of Public Health and local Councillors across Richmond and Kingston, we have launched a statement of support for schools in their delivery of the new national Relationships Education, Relationships & Sex Education, and Health Education statutory guidance and curriculum content.
+In partnership with Achieving for Children, Directors of Public Health and local Councillors across Richmond and Kingston, we have launched a statement of support for schools in their delivery of the new national Relationships Education, Relationships and Sex Education, and Health Education statutory guidance and curriculum content.

 The new Department for Education statutory guidance was published in July 2019 under the Children and Social Work Act 2017.
 It reinforces Personal, Social, Health and Economic (PSHE) education delivered in schools to date by ensuring that all pupils in every school are consistently supported with the right information, skills and knowledge to enable them to keep safe and build their resilience as they journey into adulthood.
 Schools began their programmes of delivery in September 2020.
 Cllr Frost has said in support of the work in schools: